vrunm/QA_squad_test/README.md

 Below are the hyperparameters that have been used for the BERT base uncased model:

-1. **Number of Directed co-Attention layers** - We tried various numbers of layers and we found out that N=7 for the co-attention layers gave us optimal performance while being able to fit the model on 2 GPUs (3 F1 score improvement by itself).
-2. **Max Sequence length** - After initial experiments with default sequence length (context + query token) 384, we switched to a sequence length of 512.
+1. **Max Sequence length** - After initial experiments with default sequence length (context + query token) 384, we switched to a sequence length of 512.
 This gave us a 0.6 F1 improvement on our model.
-3. **Batch Size** - Default: 12, We had to use a batch size of 6 for all our experiments due to resource constraints and out of memory issues on the GPU for any larger batch size.
+2. **Batch Size** - Default: 12, We had to use a batch size of 6 for all our experiments due to resource constraints and out of memory issues on the GPU for any larger batch size.
-4. **Number of epochs** - Default: 2 On increasing the number of epochs we saw a significant degradation in performance , we attribute this to the fact that the model starts to overfit to the training data with high variance and since the batch size is smaller the gradient updates could be noisy not allowing it to optimally converge.
+3. **Number of epochs** - Default: 2 On increasing the number of epochs we saw a significant degradation in performance , we attribute this to the fact that the model starts to overfit to the training data with high variance and since the batch size is smaller the gradient updates could be noisy not allowing it to optimally converge.
-5. **Learning Rate** - Default: 3e-5 We wrote a script to help us find the optimal learning rate using grid search and found the optimal learning rates for SQuAD 2.0 and SQuAD 2.Q respectively for batch size of 6.
+4. **Learning Rate** - Default: 3e-5 We wrote a script to help us find the optimal learning rate using grid search and found the optimal learning rates for SQuAD 2.0 and SQuAD 2.Q respectively for batch size of 6.